 Despite the fact that doing is vital, too much action (or feeling too much pressure to act) can be damaging to our mental health and wellbeing.
 Living our lives on a hamster wheel can lead to

-- fatigue, which is caused by too much emphasis on doing as well as the accompanying sleep disruptions
+- Fatigue, which is caused by too much emphasis on doing as well as the accompanying sleep disruptions

-- anxiety—the sense that nothing is ever done, is ever good enough and that you should be constantly working in order to be worthy, accepted, secure, etc.
+- Anxiety—the sense that nothing is ever done, is ever good enough and that you should be constantly working in order to be worthy, accepted, secure, etc.

-- depression— too much doing can throw us, including out brain chemistry, out of balance and negatively impact our mental health so significantly that we develop depression.
+- Depression— too much doing can throw us, including out brain chemistry, out of balance and negatively impact our mental health so significantly that we develop depression.

-The Balancing Act: Doing and Being
+The Balancing Act: Mindfulness and Being

 If too much doing does more harm than good, its seems logical that we should stop doing that.
 Logical, perhaps, but it’s not always easy.
 Have you ever noticed that when you want to stop doing something, it becomes difficult?
 That’s because there’s an important piece missing: replacement.
 To reduce something isn’t enough.
 We have to replace it with something else in order to fill in the hole left when we stop something.

-Replacement brings balance to our lives.
-In this case, to nurture our mental health by reducing our habit of frantically doing, we need to reduce the amount of harried action we’re taking and replace it with the opposite of doing: being.
+Replacement is a key component to the balancing act of life.
+In this case, to nurture our wellbeing by reducing our habit of frantically doing, we need to reduce the amount of harried action we’re taking and replace it with the opposite of doing: being.

 Our being is our nature, the core of our self.
-Being is existing.
+Being involves mindfulness, using all of your senses to pull yourself out of your head and exist fully present in the moment Being is existing.
 It’s honoring who we are and allowing ourselves to be in each moment.
-Being involves mindfulness, using all of your senses to be fully present in the moment.
 It involves slowing down when you’re feeling agitated and taking slow, deep breaths to calm yourself down.
 Being is discovering what you like and doing more of it.
 In a state of simply being, we don’t feel pressured to do.

-- quelling self-doubt—when we honor and accept ourselves for who we are, we begin to believe in ourselves more and more
+- Quelling self-doubt—when we honor and accept ourselves for who we are, we begin to believe in ourselves more and more

-- relaxation—when we allow ourselves to just exist without the pressure to constantly do, we can let go of stress and reduce tension
+- Relaxation—when we allow ourselves to just exist without the pressure to constantly do, we can let go of stress and reduce tension

-- stress-relief—when we allow ourselves to just be, our thinking slows, our muscles relax, breathing becomes slower and deeper, and we feel centered rather than pulled frantically in multiple directions.
+- Stress-relief—when we allow ourselves to just be, our thinking slows, our muscles relax, breathing becomes slower and deeper, and we feel centered rather than pulled frantically in multiple directions.

-- enjoyment—when we slow down and let ourselves exist without self-judgment and rules for what we “should” be doing, we free ourselves up to discover what brings us meaning and to pursue it wholeheartedly.
+- Enjoyment—when we slow down and let ourselves exist without self-judgment and rules for what we “should” be doing, we free ourselves up to discover what brings us meaning and to pursue it wholeheartedly.

 Too much of either one, of being and doing, isn’t desirable.
 In excess, both disrupt our mental health and wellbeing because of a lack of balance between the two.
 We need to be do-ers, and wee need to be beings.
 We need a balance of doing and being, of action and relaxation.

-Doing and Being: A Balance Budget
+Doing and Being: A Balanced Budget

 Achieving a balance between doing and being can be easier said than done.
 It’s one thing to know that this balance is important and another thing altogether to create and maintain that balance.
 First, know that it’s a process.
 It takes time to figure out what your personal balance looks like.
 Then, the balancing act takes practice.
 These two tips can help you achieve the balance: